esmail-abdulfattah/INLAPLUS/README.md

 4. For instance: to run a poisson model, you need to have four text files in Input folder: responses (y_response.txt), offset (offset.txt - optional), precision matrix for the structured time effect (Qx_time.text) and precision matrix for the structured space effect (Qx_space.text)

-- Writing the readme file is in progress.